skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 [dotfiles repo][dotfiles].

 In terms of editors, I'm a somewhat recent vim convert, and use it for Haxe.
-I've caught up with it pretty quickly, and have even written a nice haxe plugin for it called "[vaxe]".
+I've caught up with it pretty quickly, and have even written a nice Haxe plugin for it called "[vaxe]".
 I like the ideas and apis behind git and bitcoin as well.
 Great opportunities to do some hacking.